Non-Surgical Nose Job in St. Petersburg

 As with other cosmetic procedures, possible complications of the procedure can include infection, hematoma, discomfort, anatomic asymmetry, or foreign body reaction (called granulomas).
 Granulomas are extremely rare, and are most seen with impure silicone and some of the early non-modern versions of methyl-methacrylate.

-Patients near St. Petersburg or Clearwater, FL can schedule a quick and easy non-surgical nose job by visiting our contact page or by calling our office directly at (727) 522-3223.
+Patients near St. Petersburg, Clearwater or Tampa, FL can schedule a quick and easy non-surgical nose job by visiting our contact page or by calling our office directly at (727) 522-3223.